 Richard Cohen, M.A., executive director of PATH, is a psychotherapist, educator, and author who travels throughout the United States, Europe, Latin America, and the Middle East teaching on such issues as healthy sexuality, marital relations, communication skills, parenting skills, gender identity, and sexual orientation.
 Over the past 30 years, he has helped hundreds in therapy and thousands through healing seminars, as well as trained over 6,000 physicians, psychologists, counselors, and ministry leaders on how to assist those dealing with gender identity and sexual orientation issues.
-Cohen is the author of Coming Out Straight, Gay Children Straight Parents, Straight Talk About Homosexuality, and Let’s Talk About Sex.
+Cohen is the author of 1) Healing Humanity: Time, Touch and Talk, 2) Being Gay: Nature, Nurture or Both?, 3) Gay Children Straight Parents: A Plan for Family Healing, and 4) Straight Talk About Homosexuality, .

 He founded the International Healing Foundation (IHF) in 1990 (dissolved in 2015), and co-founded Positive Approaches To Healthy Sexuality (PATH) in 2003.
-Cohen travels extensively throughout the United States, Latin America, and Europe.
 He is a frequent guest lecturer on college and university campuses, and at therapeutic and religious conferences.
 Cohen is available for consultations, speaking engagements, healing seminars, counselor training programs, and family healing sessions.

 Cohen has been interviewed by newspaper, radio and television media, including appearances on 20/20, Larry King Live, The O'Reilly Factor, and Jimmy Kimmel Live.
-He lives in the Washington, D.C., metropolitan area with his wife of thirty-seven years, while his three adult children are making their mark in the world.
+He lives in the Washington, D.C., metropolitan area with his wife of forty years, and has three his three adult.